opendp/opendp/docs/source/api/user-guide/programming-framework/supporting-elements.rst

 Supporting Elements
 ===================

-This section builds on the :ref:`core-structures` documentation to expand on the constituent pieces of Measurements and Transformations.
+This section builds on the :ref:`core-user-guide` documentation to expand on the constituent pieces of Measurements and Transformations.

 .. _functions-user-guide:

 Function
 --------

 As one would expect, all data processing is handled via a function.
 The function member stored in a Transformation or Measurement struct is straightforward representation of an idealized mathematical function.